Non-reciprocal circular dichroism of axial phonons coupled to ferro-rotational order: Discussion

-For a crystal with $C_{3i}$ symmetry about the $c$-axis (which we take to be the $z$-axis), the irreducible representations of phonons at the $\Gamma$ point are $A_g$, $E_{g}$, $A_u$, and $E_{u}$, where $A$ and $E$ denote one- and two-dimensional irreducible representations, respectively, and the subscript $g$ ($u$) indicates even (odd) parity.
-(See supplementary Table S1 for the irreducible representation table of the $C_{3i}$ point group.) $E_g$ phonons at the $\Gamma$ point can combine into circularly polarized modes $E^{\pm}_{g}$ that carry finite angular momentum along the $c$-axis without violating inversion symmetry~\cite{Coh2023}.
-Our DFT+$U$ calculations confirm that the $E^{\pm}_{g}$ phonons exhibit opposite circular polarizations (see Supplementary Fig.~S4).
+Our DFT+$U$ calculations show that the $E_g^{\pm}$ phonons possess opposite circular polarizations.
+The calculations identify five $E_g^{\pm}$ phonon doublets, two of which exhibit strong circular polarization and correspond to $E_g^{\pm}$ modes with predominantly Mn and Ti character (see Fig.~S5 in the Supplemental Material).
+Because the incident photon energy is tuned to O $2p$ states hybridized with the Ti $t_{2g}$ orbitals, our O $K$-edge RIXS primarily probes the $E_g^{\pm}$ phonons associated with the Ti $t_{2g}$ states and hence of Ti character.
 From a symmetry perspective, the $E^{\pm}_{g}$ phonons are not chiral.
 Our RIXS measurements with circularly polarized X-rays under different scattering geometries indicate that the 34-meV phonon peak arises from circularly polarized phonons carrying a finite angular momentum along the $c$-axis.
-The resulting circular motion naturally couples to the axial ferro-rotational order parameter, making the RIXS circular dichroism directly sensitive to the orientation of this order.
 For incident and scattered X-rays nearly along the $c$-axis, an incident X-ray with RCP and LCP excites $E^{+}_{g}$ and $E^{-}_{g}$ phonons, respectively.
-Angular momenta of circularly polarized $E_g^{\pm}$ phonon are precisely $\pm 2\hbar$.
+In a $C_{3i}$ crystal, symmetry requires that the change in angular momentum be a multiple of $3\hbar$; that is, the pseudo-angular momentum is defined modulo $3\hbar$ and can take the three eigenvalues 0 and $\pm\hbar$, corresponding to the $A$ and $E$ representations, respectively.
+Consequently, an angular momentum of $\pm 2\hbar$ transferred by the X-ray scattering process~\cite{Ueda2023,okamoto2025} corresponds to a pseudo-angular momentum of $\mp\hbar$.
+The angular momenta of circularly polarized $E_g^{\pm}$ phonon are therefore $\mp \hbar$.
 Consequently, the circular-dichroism signal appears if the crystal hosts a single ferro-rotational domain, and it reverses sign when the incident beam direction is flipped, reflecting the relative alignment of phonon angular momentum and ferro-rotational (ferroaxial) moment.